New capsuleer crash course – Day one guide to EvE online

 Once you’re in space, Aura (your in-game AI help) should pop-up giving you a brief overview of game movement, UI elements and controls.

 Since this is a space sandbox, you are pretty much left out on your own, but the game provides few tutorials that can be accessed from anywhere in space, whenever you wish.
-Just hit F12 and select Career Agents.
+Just hit F12 and select Career Agents or look for "The Agency" window on your NeoCom (left sidebar menu).
 This brings up a menu that gives you a brief overview of all paths one can take in EvE – Exploration, Industry, Military and Business.
 I strongly suggest you go through each of those to get a feeling of what each branch is about and get a good idea of how things work in-game.

 There’s a constant demand for industry items in EvE, and it all starts with a minimum-risk taks – mining.
 Once you start the mission from the tutorial agent, you will be given a series of tasks and a few ships with the appropriate modules.
 Players focusing on industry will mine asteroids, salvage ship wrecks, and manufacture complex commodities that can either be used by yourself, your friends in your corporation (basically a “guild”) or sold on the player market for profit.
 You will be in charge of making everything from small modules, star-ships and even player owned stations.